FritsvanLatum/OCLC_Services/readme.md

 |wms_create |  generates SCIM json with new user data, calls create_patron |
 |create_patron |  creates a patron in WMS |

+TODO

+add function wms_delete (not a real delete but a change of data like "isCircBlocked", "isVerified" and "oclcExpirationDate"

 ## NCIP